MonashDataFluency/python-workshop-base/workshops/docs/modules/functions.md

 ## Challenge - More Functions

-1. Add two arguments to the functions we wrote that take the path of the directory where the files will be written and the root of the file name. eg, something like `def def year_to_csv_at_path(year, all_data, output_path, filename_prefix):`.
+1. Add two arguments to the functions we wrote that take the path of the directory where the files will be written and the root of the file name. eg, something like `def year_to_csv_at_path(year, all_data, output_path, filename_prefix):`.
 Call your new function to create a new set of files with a different name in a different directory. **Hint:** You could manually create the target directory before calling the function using the Collaboratory / Jupyter file browser, *or* for bonus points you could do it in Python inside the function using the `os` module.

 2. How could you use the function `create_csvs_by_year` to create a CSV file for only one year?
 (Hint: think about the syntax for range)